-Collateralized mortgage obligations (CMOs), including interests in real estate mortgage investment conduits (REMICs), allocate payments and prepayments from an underlying pass-through certificate among holders of different classes of mortgagebacked securities.
+CMOs, including interests in real estate mortgage investment conduits (REMICs), allocate payments and prepayments from an underlying pass-through certificate among holders of different classes of mortgage-backed securities.
 This creates different prepayment and interest rate risks for each CMO class.
-All CMOs purchased by the Fund are investment grade, as rated by an NRSRO.

 The degree of increased or decreased prepayment risks depends upon the structure of the CMOs.
 However, the actual returns on any type of mortgage-backed security depend upon the performance of the underlying pool of mortgages, which no one can predict and will vary among pools.